ewowi/StarDocs/docs/StarBase/StandardsAndGuidelines.md

 * JSON (powered by ArduinoJSON v7 ! and StarJson for highspeed low mem read) as the default way to store and comminicate data
 * Model.json for variables and UI generation
 * Minimize model json size
-    * UiFun: send labels and comments and select options instead of storing in model
+    * onUI: send labels and comments and select options instead of storing in model
 * Variables are defined using init<Type> functions containing a function paramater for:
-    * f_ValueFun: assigning default values
+    * onSetValue: assigning default values
-    * f_UIFun: called by the UI to get extra info (label, comment, options)
+    * onUI: called by the UI to get extra info (label, comment, options)
-    * f_ChangeFun: called if the value of a variable changes, use old and new value
+    * onChange: called if the value of a variable changes, use old and new value
-    * f_LoopFun: executed in loop e.g. preview
+    * onLoop: executed in loop e.g. preview
+    * onLoop1a: once per second
-    * f_AddRow: called if a row is added (Variable is in table)
+    * onAdd: called if a row is added (Variable is in table)
-    * f_DelRow: called if a row is deleted (Variable is in table)
+    * onDelete: called if a row is deleted (Variable is in table)
-    * At the moment of writing, var names need to be unique along the whole project!
+    * ~~At the moment of writing, var names need to be unique along the whole project!~~ combination of parent id and id needs to be unique
-* UI is 100% generated from model and UIFun, only app.js can be used to implement specific functionality.
+* UI is 100% generated from model and onUI, only app.js can be used to implement specific functionality.
 UI can be single elements or tables with elements and can be hierarchical just like html is hierarchical.
 UI elements may only be created using init<Var> calls.
 If another UI construct is needed or specific node hierarchy is not implemented yet, please log a github issue.
 * Minimize on heap and stack use
     * Effect class doesn't have local variables
     * init Variable: functions, not classes